ChorusOne/lido-key-uploader/README.md

 Gas is, by default, set to 13500000 which is sufficient for 100 concurrent keys.
 It can be overridden by `--gas` flag.
 Additionally, the nonce can be overridden using `--nonce`; by default it will use the next available nonce for your given account.
 ```

-### TODO

-Use encrypted key file, as not to expose private key.

 ### Licensing
 Licensed using GPLv3, as there is code re-use and inspriration from http://github.com/lidofinance/lido-oracle.